fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-11. ### Why should we not update the state directly?
+11. ### What is Query Builder?

-    If you try to update state directly then it won't re-render the component.
+   A database wrapper that makes it easy to access DB.

     ```javascript
     //Wrong